 Funding for YCOM is based on member contributions using a cost-sharing formula and E-911 excise tax collected on telephone exchange access services distributed to cities and counties by the State of Oregon.
 By statute, local entities must pass through E-911 distributions to the local public safety answering point.
-The City paid \$763,514 in member contributions and E-911 pass through distributions.
-The City received \$8,525 from YCOM for providing operational space within the Police Department.
+The City paid \$752,192 in member contributions and E-911 pass through and provided to YCOM, at no cost, operational space within the Police Department, including routine maintenance and utilities.